davecanderson/docs/docs/github-action-templates.md

 Reference for this GitHub Action configuration is provided with the template itself, also [available here](https://github.com/ServiceStack/mix/blob/master/actions/release-ecr-vanilla/.github/workflows/README.md) along with the [required Repository Secrets](https://github.com/ServiceStack/mix/blob/master/actions/release-ecr-vanilla/.github/workflows/README.md#github-repository-setup).

 ### release-hub-vanilla
-Using the original Docker Hub as an Docker image repository and deploying to a Linux host with `docker compose` via SSH, this might be more suited to those with existing use of Docker Hub or public application images.
+Using the original Docker Hub as a Docker image repository and deploying to a Linux host with `docker compose` via SSH, this might be more suited to those with existing use of Docker Hub or public application images.

 Reference for this GitHub Action configuration is provided with the template itself, [also available on GitHub](https://github.com/ServiceStack/mix/blob/master/actions/release-hub-vanilla/.github/workflows/README.md) here along with the [required Repository Secrets](https://github.com/ServiceStack/mix/blob/master/actions/release-hub-vanilla/.github/workflows/README.md#github-repository-setup).